-As iOS 10/11 comes to us, lots of iOS fans tend to get new version of iOS on their phone.
-Generally, there are two practical ways to get upgraded to iOS 10 but no matter OTA or via iTunes, it is easy to encounter some errors in updating.
-Actually, Apple website provides solutions to fix some common errors with numbers but now we are going to discuss about two cases: "Verifying Update" and "Slide to Upgrade" error while installing iOS 10 or the beta version.
+As iOS 13 comes to us, lots of iOS fans tend to get a new version of iOS on their phone.
+Generally, there are two practical ways to get upgraded to iOS 13 - OTA or iTunes.
+In either way, it is easy to encounter some errors in iOS updating.

-Tips 3: Go to open the newest version of iTunes and use it to get iOS updated on the computer.
+Tips 3: Go to open the newest version of iTunes and use it to get iOS updated via iTunes.

 Step 1.
 Use USB cable to get iDevice and PC connected.
 Then double click to open iTunes on your desktop.

 Step 2.
-Move to keep pressing "Home" and Power button at the same time for several seconds once the PC cannot detect the mobile.
+Keep pressing the "Home" and Power button at the same time for several seconds.
 As iPhone/iPad can restart, you can select the device on iTunes.

 Step 3.
 Click "Restore" to restore your iOS device.
-If you have no any backup before upgrading iOS 10 or public beta version.
-Please do a backup immediately and choose it to restore.
+If you don't have a backup before upgrading iOS 13, do a backup immediately and choose it to restore.

 With the useful tips above, iPhone/iPad that is stuck during iOS 13/iOS 12 can return to normal state.
 If you still can't fix the error, try FonePaw iOS System Recovery (opens new window) to fix your iPhone/iPad update issues.